-The undersigned hereby appoints Warren B. Kanders and Philip A. Baratelli as proxies, each with full power of substitution, and hereby authorizes each of them to appear and vote, as designated below, all shares of Common Stock of Clarus Corporation held of record by the undersigned on May 10, 2007 at the Annual Meeting of Stockholders to be held on June 21, 2007, and any adjournments or postponements thereof, and in their discretion upon any and all other matters which may properly be brought before the meeting or any adjournments or postponements thereof, and hereby revokes all earlier proxies of the undersigned.
+The undersigned hereby appoints Warren B. Kanders and Philip A. Baratelli as proxies, each with full power of substitution, and hereby authorizes each of them to appear and vote, as designated on the reverse side, all shares of Common Stock of Clarus Corporation held of record by the undersigned on May 12, 2008 at the Annual Meeting of Stockholders to be held on June 19, 2008, and any adjournments or postponements thereof, and in their discretion upon any and all other matters which may properly be brought before the meeting or any adjournments or postponements thereof, and hereby revokes all earlier proxies of the undersigned.

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN B Y THE UNDERSIGNED STOCKHOLDER.
-UNLESS OTHERWISE SPECIFIED, THE SHARES WILL BE VOTED "FOR" EACH PROPOSAL.
+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
+UNLESS OTHERWISE SPECIFIED, THE SHARES WILL BE VOTED "FOR" THE "ELECTION OF DIRECTORS".

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH PROPOSAL.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE "ELECTION OF DIRECTORS".